Gavin Glinton

-Gavin Glinton (born 1 March 1979 in Grand Turk) is a Turks and Caicos Islands football coach and former professional soccer player.
+Gavin Glinton (born 1 March 1979) is a Turks and Caicos Islands football coach and former professional player.
+He is currently the head coach for the Oakland Roots in the USL Championship, having previously served as an Assistant Coach for New Mexico United, and the U13 and U14 Academy Coach at Sacramento Republic FC.
 He played for the LA Galaxy, Dallas Burn, and San Jose Earthquakes in the MLS.
 He also played for the Charleston Battery and Carolina Railhawks in the USL.
-He is currently the Technical Director at Sacramento United Soccer Club, having previously serving as an Assistant Coach for New Mexico United, and the U13 and U14 Academy Coach at Sacramento Republic FC.

-Career

-College and amateur
+College and amateur career

-Glinton grew up in Livermore, California, attended Livermore High School, played club soccer with Tri-Valley Soccer Club.
+Born in Grand Turk, Glinton grew up in Livermore, California, attended Livermore High School, played club soccer with Tri-Valley Premier.
 He also played PDL with the Silicon Valley Ambassadors, and played four years of college soccer at Bradley University, where he was a four-time All-American.
 He scored 53 career goals at Bradley, including 15 in 1998 and 2000, was named to the All-Missouri Valley Conference First-team all four seasons (becoming first player in league history to earn first team honours four times), and was named his team's offensive MVP all four years.
 During his college years he also played with the Chicago Fire Reserves in the Premier Development League.
 He was inducted into the Bradley University Hall of Fame in 2012 and the Missouri Valley Conference Hall of Fame in 2014.

-Professional
+Club career

 Glinton was drafted by Major League Soccer's Los Angeles Galaxy in 2002 before transferring to the Dallas Burn in 2003.
 His two-year totals include 44 games played with two goals and six assists.
 In 2004, he took a break from professional football to become assistant coach at his alma mater, Bradley University.

 In 2006, he joined USL First Division team Charleston Battery for the 2006 season.
 After a successful season with the Battery where he led the team with 13 goals and was elected "Offensive MVP" by the fans, Glinton was called up by the Galaxy.
 He proved to be a great clutch player after the 2007 season.
 In the 2007 season, he was mostly used as a substitute by Galaxy coach Frank Yallop, where he scored 4 goals.
 Gavin followed Yallop to the San Jose Earthquakes when the coach selected him in the 2007 MLS Expansion Draft.
 The Earthquakes released him following the 2008 season.
 In February 2009, he had an unsuccessful two week trial with St Patrick's Athletic of the League of Ireland, whom he played for in a friendly game against Premier League club Chelsea, drawing 2–2.
 Later that month, he signed with the Carolina RailHawks in the USL First Division.
 He joined Nam Định F.C. of the V-League of Vietnam in March 2010.